 A correct assessment of risk, and thus a decision on appropriate risk management measures, is based on a true assessment of both these components.
 Obviously there can be situations where it is not profitable to actively take measures to prevent a negative event even if there is a risk that it may occur, if at the same time the consequences of such a negative event are small.
 In such a case it is probably best to accept the risk.
+For Oasmia this is at present the case for currency risks.
+It is not inconceivable that certain of the foreign currencies that Oasmia's financial instruments are denominated in may develop negatively, but Oasmia's present currency exposure is so slight that the consequences are small.

 In other cases, where the consequences of a negative event may be more extensive, risk management can consist of taking certain measures to try to minimize both components.
 Depending on the nature of the risk, these measures can be directed more at one or the other of them.
 In certain cases, above all where market risk is concerned, the individual company can often not influence the risk parameters at all.
 In those cases risk management is directed entirely at reducing the consequences of negative events.
+A relevant example of this for Oasmia is to choose fixed income funds with a broad and safe portfolio for the investment of temporary surplus liquidity.